Skip to main content

 final colors = useMemoized(() => darkModeState.value ?
 AppColors.light : AppColors.dark, [darkModeState.value]);

-final text = useMemoized(() => AppTexts(colors: colors), [colors]);
+final texts = useMemoized(() => AppTexts(colors: colors), [colors]);

 return ThemeState(